-Sun Lifetime Advantage Guaranteed Investment Fund
+Sun Guaranteed Investment Fund Solutions

-This summary provides a brief description of the basic things you should know before you apply for a Sun Lifetime Advantage Guaranteed Investment Fund (Sun Lifetime Advantage GIF) contract.
+This summary provides a brief description of the basic things you should know before you apply for a Sun Guaranteed Investment Fund Solutions (Sun GIF Solutions) contract.
 This summary is not part of your contract.
-A full description of all the features and how they work is in the contract, information folder and the fund facts.
-Review these documents and discuss any questions you have with your insurance advisor.
+A full description of all the features and how they work is in the contract, information folder, fund facts and any supplement that applies.
+Please review these documents and discuss any questions you have with your insurance advisor.